HL7/cqf-measures/pages/introduction.md

 Although the specification is based on the 1.4 version of CQL, backwards-compatible future versions of CQL can be used as well.
 In addition, if necessary, the 1.2 and 1.3 versions of CQL can be used without loss of functionality for this Implementation Guide.

-Note that this implementation guide is based on FHIR STU3, as that is the first version with the Clinical Reasoning module, which provides the necessary support for representing and reporting quality measures.
+Note that the FHIR Quality Measure Implementation Guide (this IG) is based on FHIR STU3, as that is the first version with the Clinical Reasoning module, which provides the necessary support for representing and reporting quality measures.
 Future versions of this implementation guide will address the use of R4 and later versions of FHIR.

 Except where noted, material from the base FHIR specification, and in particular the Clinical Reasoning module, is not repeated here.